CobayaSampler/cobaya/docs/sampler_mcmc.rst

   with standard deviation 0.2; its proposal width is not specified, so it is taken to be that of the reference pdf, 0.2.

+Fixing the initial point is not usually recommended, since to assess convergence it is useful to run multiple chains (which you can do using MPI), and use the difference between the chains to assess convergence: if the chains all start in exactly the same point, the chains could appear to have converged just because they started at the same place.
+On the other hand if your initial points are spread much more widely than the posterior it could take longer for chains to converge.

-A good initial covariance matrix for the proposal is critical for convergence.
+A good initial covariance matrix for the proposal is useful for faster and more reliable convergence.
 It can be specified either with the property ``proposal`` of each parameter, as shown above, or through ``mcmc``'s property ``covmat``, as a file name (including path, if not located at the invocation folder).
 The first line of the ``covmat`` file must start with ``#``, followed by a list of parameter names, separated by a space.
 The rest of the file must contain the covariance matrix, one row per line.
-It does not need to contain the same parameters as the sampled ones: it overrides the ``proposal``'s (and adds covariances) for the sampled parameters, and ignores the non-sampled ones.
+It does not need to contain the same parameters as the sampled ones: where sampled parameters exist in the file the they override the ``proposal`` (and add covariance information), non-sampled ones are ignored, and missing parameters are use the specified input ``proposal`` assuming no correlations.

 An example for the case above::